infoweb-internet-solutions/yii2-cms/README.md

 Docs
 -----

-Follow all usage instructions, but do not run composer, all modules are already added to the infoweb-cms composer file and should be installed already
+Follow all usage instructions
+Do not run composer, all modules are already added to the infoweb-cms composer file and should be installed already Do not run any migrations or import messages, we'll do this later

 - [Installation i18n module](https://github.com/zelenin/yii2-i18n-module)
 - [Installation user module](https://github.com/infoweb-internet-solutions/yii2-cms-user)